Tipperary GAA: Colours, crest and symbols

 Tipperary's team colours are royal blue and gold.
 Tipperary teams wear blue jerseys with a horizontal gold bar across the center along with white shorts and blue socks.

 The Tipperary crest features the Rock of Cashel prominently, with two crossed hurleys and a football below.
 In the year '1884', when Tipperary GAA was founded, is in the centre of the crest.
 The original crest was the coat of arms of the Butler family, Dukes and Earls of Ormond, whose arms were adopted by local authorities within their geographic area of influence in South Leinster and East Munster — most notably the county councils of Tipperary (South Riding), Kilkenny, Carlow and Wexford, and which — among other refinements — included a central band of colours, surrounded by star-like designs.
 This crest was used until the late 1990s when the current crest — depicting the Rock of Cashel with two crossed hurleys and a football — was adopted.

 Tipperary did not have an official jersey in the early days of the GAA.
 Tipperary wore the colours of the county champion club.
 One example was a white jersey with a green diagonal sash.
 This jersey design is associated with Tipperary's most historic match in either code, the Bloody Sunday senior football encounter with Dublin at Croke Park in 1920.
 The current jersey is blue with a gold central band.
 Those colours were adopted from the Boherlahan, who were county champions in 1925.
 Those colours were also the colours of the Tubberadora team, which later became Boherlahan.
 There have been several minor adjustments, especially to the sleeve and collar areas over the years, and — especially — since the introduction of sponsorship in recent decades, which necessitates the reservation of space for company logos.

 Hurling

 Clubs

 Clubs contest the Tipperary Senior Hurling Championship.
-That competition's most successful club is Thurdles Sarsfields, with 36 titles.
+That competition's most successful club is Thurles Sarsfields, with 36 titles.